-- (a) Students must realize that microteaching is a preparation situation and that feedback and evaluating must be aimed only at helping the students reap the greatest advantage from the preparation. - (b) Students must realize that feedback and evaluating only provide indications of the degree to which they have been able to practice successfully the teaching skill aimed at. - (c) Students must realize that their feedback and evaluating only have one aim, namely, to help the other students improve their activity and to achieve greater success. - (d) Although no one wants their deficiencies, imperfections and gaps shown, the students need to realize that identifying, indicating and directing attention to these matters precisely is what promotes the improvement of executing the teaching skill of concern. - (e) Students must offer feedback and evaluate with the intention to provide assistance. - (f) Students have to realize that their feedback and evaluating always must be justifiable. - (g) Students must realize that with their feedback and evaluating, their integrity is put into play because of the high premium placed on their honesty--especially when evaluation results as a score. - (h) Students must realize that their feedback and evaluating make valuable contributions to the students' progress in mastering the teaching skill in focus. - (i) Students must realize that scoring (rating) micro-lessons provides them with a better scale by which they can identify those aspects in need of attention and, therefore, improve them. - (j) Identifying and mentioning good and outstanding moments in the presentation of the micro-lesson need to be seized by the students as starting points for and as a sources of encouragement and motivation for more practice and improvement.
+(a) Students must realize that microteaching is a preparation situation and that feedback and evaluating must be aimed only at helping the students reap the greatest advantage from the preparation.

+(b) Students must realize that feedback and evaluating only provide indications of the degree to which they have been able to successfully practice the teaching skill aimed at.

+(c) Students must realize that their feedback and evaluating only have one aim, namely, to help the other students improve their activity and to achieve greater success.

+(d) Although no one wants their deficiencies, imperfections and gaps shown, the students need to realize that identifying, indicating and directing attention to these matters precisely is what promotes the improvement of executing the teaching skill of concern.

+(e) Students must offer feedback and evaluate with the intention to aid.

+(f) Students must realize that their feedback and evaluating always must be justifiable.

+(g) Students must realize that with their feedback and evaluating, their integrity is put into play because of the high premium placed on their honesty--especially when evaluation results as a score.

+(h) Students must realize that their feedback and evaluating make valuable contributions to the students' progress in mastering the teaching skill in focus.

+(i) Students must realize that scoring (rating) microlessons provides them with a better scale by which they can identify those aspects in need of attention and, therefore, improve them.

+(j) Identifying and mentioning good and outstanding moments in the presentation of the microlesson need to be seized by the students as starting points for and as a sources of encouragement and motivation for more practice and improvement.
 Although the situation for the students at first might be strange, they soon become eager to provide and receive feedback and evaluation, and some students even are harsh critics of themselves and their fellow students as soon as the benefits of feedback and evaluating dawn on them.
 (McIntyre, Macleod and Griffiths, 1977: 131-141).